 The on campus living environment provides a rich enrichment through which students gain knowledge and skills.
 Not only does this foundation help them stay in college and ultimately gain their degree.
 It helps develop life skills which will serve them long after graduation and into their chosen career field.

-A study of CSU Stanislaus students shows that freshman students who lived on campus graduate in less time than those who chose to live off-campus.
-This is true whether students are on a four, five or six year graduation plan.
+A study of Stanislaus State students shows that freshman students who lived on campus graduate in less time than those who chose to live off-campus.

-2. How much does it cost to live in the residence halls?
+2. How much does it cost to live in on campus?

 - Meal plan